These bar cookies are dense with cashew chunks, toffee bits, and plenty of butterscotch chips.

-- 1/2 cup unsalted cashews, coarsely chopped (3 ounces)
+- 1/2 cup unsalted cashews, coarsely chopped (about 3 ounces)

 - 1/4 cup toffee bits

 Preheat oven to 350 degrees.
-Line a buttered 8-inch square baking pan with foil or parchment paper, allowing 2 inches to hang over sides.
+Line a buttered 8-inch square baking pan with foil or parchment paper, allowing a 2-inch overhang.
 Butter lining (excluding overhang); set pan aside.

-Whisk together flour, baking powder, and salt in a medium bowl, and set aside.
+Whisk together flour, baking powder, and salt in a medium bowl; set aside.

-Put butter and sugar in the bowl of an electric mixer fitted with the paddle attachment; cream on medium speed until pale and fluffy, about 3 minutes.
-Add eggs and vanilla; beat until combined.
-Add flour mixture, and beat on low speed, scraping down sides of bowl, until well incorporated.
+Put butter and sugar in the bowl of an electric mixer fitted with the paddle attachment; mix on medium speed until pale and fluffy, about 3 minutes.
+Add eggs and vanilla; mix until combined.
+Reduce speed to low.
+Add flour mixture, and mix, scraping down sides of bowl, until well combined.
 Mix in butterscotch, cashews, and toffee.